MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_settings.md

 **Returns**: Session ID that will be used to correlate logs/telemetry

-### SetMinimumLogLevel function
-Set the minimum log level that will trigger a logging event.

-Parameters:
-* **logLevel**: minimum log level that will trigger a logging event.

-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

-### GetMinimumLogLevel function
-Get the Minimum Log Level object.

-**Returns**: Minimum log level that will trigger a logging event.
-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

 ### SetCanCacheLicenses function
 Configures whether or not end user licenses (EULs) will be cached locally.